sychris/flyde/examples/discord-tasks-manager/README.md

 ## Running locally
-1. Create a new Discord bot and fetch it's token.
+1. Create a new Discord bot and fetch its token.
 Check [this link](https://www.toptal.com/chatbot/how-to-make-a-discord-bot) for instructions
 2. Add your bot to a Discord server
 3. Add a ".env" file with this line "BOT_TOKEN=XXX" and replace XXX with your token
 4. `yarn install`